lsu-ub-uu/cora-vscodium/README.md

 This repository contains a dockerized environment specifically tailored to be used for development of the DiVA React client and related repositories.
 The goal is that a developer should be able to follow the steps below and wind up with a working dev environment for diva-react-client.

+# Overview
+Following the guide below will set up a Fedora docker with software and settings tailored to diva-react-client.
+It will

+  1. Install VSCodium, nodejs, npm, git
+  2. Install recommended extensions
+  3. Pull repositories diva-react-client and diva-docker-react-client
+  4. Run npm install & npm build for diva-cora-ts-api-wrapper and diva-resource-fetcher.
+Run npm install for diva-react-client

 # Usage

 ## Prerequisites